YottaDB/YDBDoc/ProgGuide/commands.rst

 The first invocation of an implicit ZLINK (DO, GOTO ZGOTO, ZPRINT, $TEXT() or function/extrinsic invocation) or an explicit ZLINK "myprogram.m" or ZRUPDATE "/home/jdoe/.fis-gtm/V6.2-001_x86_64/myprogram.o" creates a Relinkctl file if one does not already exist and the associated shared memory.
 The relinkctl file has a name associated with the hash of the directory to provide a pointer in the form of segment ids to shared memory so that processes can locate routines.

-As the gtm_linktmpdir environment variable is not set by default in the ydb/ydb_env_set scripts, YottaDB stores the Relinkctl file in the directory pointed to by the ydb_tmp environment variable.
+As the gtm_linktmpdir environment variable is not set by default in the ydb/ydb_env_set scripts, YottaDB stores the Relinkctl file in the directory pointed to by the gtm_tmp environment variable.

 .. parsed-literal::
    YDB>zshow "A"